ocf/ocfweb/ocfweb/docs/docs/staff/backend/backups.md

    SM, and one is in server room.
 This makes it easier to keep the off-site backup relatively recent.

-7. Automate offsite backups to either Google Nearline or possibly Box.
+8. **In progress.** Automate offsite backups to either Google Nearline or possibly Box.

 [backed-up-files]: https://github.com/ocf/puppet/blob/master/modules/ocf_backups/files/rsnapshot.conf#L53